 There are rapid approaches to course development and steady and sure systematic approaches.
 Both approaches are useful, depending on the type of project you are developing and your situation.
 The rapid approach works for smaller courses, for situations when time is short, for small audiences, etc. The systematic approach is better for large courses, when developing an entire curriculum and when you are targeting large and diverse audiences.
 This article focuses on the systematic approach to self-paced eLearning development.
 As a model, it is up to the developer to add the creativity and excitement that will motivate learners.

-Professionals in the field of eLearning typically use a framework known as Instructional Design (ID) for developing all types of instructional materials.
+Professionals in the field of eLearning relay on instructional design to design and develop all types of learning experiences.
 Instructional Design is based on cognitive psychology, the study of how people think and learn, and on best practices from the field.

 A common development model you may come across for creating instructional products is ADDIE, which stands for Analysis, Design, Development, Implementation and Evaluation.
-The ADDIE model may work, but it seems best suited for designing and developing instructor-led training, where Implementation occurs in a classroom and Evaluation involves getting feedback from participants.
+The ADDIE model may work, but it seems best suited for designing and developing instructor-led training.

 Another Development Model